edmundhung/maildog/docs/installation.md

 ### 3.3 Destroy maildog

-You can delete everything deployed easily with the destory workflow:
+You can delete everything deployed easily with the destroy workflow:

 ```sh
 # Check the destroy workflow from Github
 gh workflow view --web destroy.yaml
 ```

-### 3.4 Monitor with Heath check
+### 3.4 Monitor with Health check

 `maildog` sends failed messages to the Dead Letter Queue (DLQ).
 The health workflow works by monitoring the alarm status configured to the DLQ every hour.
 You can enable it if needed: